angular/angular/aio/content/guide/upgrade-setup.md

       Defines `AppModule`, the  [root module](guide/bootstrapping "AppModule: the root module") that tells Angular how to assemble the application.
-      Right now it declares only the `AppComponent`.
+      When initially created, it declares only the `AppComponent`.
-      Soon there will be more components to declare.
+      Over time, you add more components to declare.
     </td>

   </tr>